serverless/blog/posts/2018-01-15-serverless-cloudtrail-cloudwatch-events.md

 <img width="987" alt="CloudWatch Logs from CloudTrail" src="https://user-images.githubusercontent.com/6509926/34655530-171b38a2-f3c0-11e7-8dbe-054b8df0418b.png">

-Finally, both of the examples post notifications to Slack via the Incoming Webhook app.
+Both examples above post notifications to Slack via the Incoming Webhook app.
 You'll need to set up an Incoming Webhook app if you want this to work.

 First, create or navigate to the Slack channel where you want to post messages.
 Click "Add an app":

 <img width="941" alt="Slack - Add an app" src="https://user-images.githubusercontent.com/6509926/34655579-c7901d10-f3c0-11e7-9a09-602a0fbe1c28.png">

 In the app search page, search for "Incoming Webhook" and choose to add one.
 Make sure it's the room you want.

 After you click "Add Incoming Webhooks Integration", it will show your Webhook URL.
 This is what you will use in your `serverless.yml` files for the `SLACK_URL` variable.

 If you want to, you can customize the name and icon of your webhook to make the messages look nicer.
 Below, I've used the "rotating-light" emoji and named my webhook "AWS Alerts":

 <img width="1008" alt="Slack app customize name & icon" src="https://user-images.githubusercontent.com/6509926/34655596-135b1b78-f3c1-11e7-9ce3-5213e42330a3.png">

 With that all set up, let's build our first integration!

 ## Monitoring Parameter Store Changes

 The first example we'll do will post notifications of from AWS Parameter Store into our Slack channel.
-Big shout-out to [Eric Hammond](https://twitter.com/esh) for inspiring this idea:
+Big shout-out to [Eric Hammond](https://twitter.com/esh) for inspiring this idea; he's an AWS expert and a great follow on Twitter:

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/hashtag/awswishlist?src=hash&amp;ref_src=twsrc%5Etfw">#awswishlist</a> Ability to trigger AWS Lambda function when an SSM Parameter Store value changes.<br><br>That could then run CloudFormation update for stacks that use the parameter</p>&mdash; Eric Hammond (@esh) <a href="https://twitter.com/esh/status/946824737585373184?ref_src=twsrc%5Etfw">December 29, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-Eric is an AWS expert and a great follow on Twitter.

 Parameter Store (also called SSM, for Simple Systems Manager) is a way to centrally store configuration, such as API keys, resource identifiers, or other config.

-Check out our [previous post](https://serverless.com/blog/serverless-secrets-api-keys/) on using Parameter Store in your Serverless applications.
+(Check out our [previous post](https://serverless.com/blog/serverless-secrets-api-keys/) on using Parameter Store in your Serverless applications.)

 SSM integrates directly with CloudWatch Events to expose certain events when they occur.
 You can see the full list of CloudWatch Events [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html).
 In this example, we are interested in the `SSM Parameter Store Change` event, which is fired whenever an SSM parameter is changed.

 CloudWatch Event subscriptions work by providing a filter pattern to match certain events.
 If the pattern matches, your subscription will send the matched event to your target.

 In this case, our target will be a Lambda function.

 Here's an [example SSM Parameter Store Event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/EventTypes.html#SSM-Parameter-Store-event-types):